gonzalo-villegas-curulla/EpidemiologyProblem/README.md

 This is seen easily in the Python file `Model01.py`.

-## Stockastic models (Gillespie)
+## Stochastic models (Gillespie)

 No matter what model variation we choose (SEIR, SEIRVD, SES...) each simulation with the same parameters will yield the same results.
-This is overcome with a probability approach in deciding wichi reaction (see event) will happen next and at what time.
+This is overcome with a probability approach in deciding which reaction (see event) will happen next and at what time.
 In other words, whether an infection or a removal will happen, at which node and what node has the smallest waiting time based on on a probability distribution.